anazcodes/anazcodes/README.md

-## comparisons are bad, find out who you are.
+## comparisons are bad, figure out who you are.